 0.0 Executive Summary

-This report outlines the identification and resolution of a DNS failure in a hardened pfSense network environment.
-The issue prevented systems from resolving external domain names, impacting normal internet functionality despite active network connectivity.
+This report outlines the identification and resolution of a DNS failure in a hardened pfSense network.
+This issue prevented systems from resolving external domain names, impacting normal Internet functionality despite active network connectivity.

-The objective was to restore domain name resolution while maintaining a strict “Default Deny” security posture.
-The investigation followed a structured OSI-based approach, progressing from Layer 3 connectivity validation to Layer 7 service analysis.
+The objective was to restore the domain name resolution while maintaining a strict “Default Deny” security posture.
+The investigation followed a structured OSI-based approach, progressing from Layer 3 connectivity validation to Layer 7 service analyses.

-The result is a stable and secure network configuration where DNS traffic is explicitly permitted and monitored.
-By implementing targeted firewall rules for TCP/UDP Port 53 and enabling DNS Forwarding Mode in Unbound, the environment now enforces least privilege while maintaining required functionality.
+The result is a stable and secure network configuration in which DNS traffic is explicitly permitted and monitored.
+By implementing targeted firewall rules for TCP/UDP Port 53 and enabling DNS Forwarding Mode in Unbound, the environment now enforces the least privilege while maintaining the required functionality.

 1.0 Troubleshooting pfSense DNS Resolution